coolOrangeLabs/powerGateTemplate/README.md

 It is highly customizable and at the same time it works out-of-the-box with a built-in mockup-ERP system.
 However, this sample can be extended to work with any ERP system.

+**NOTE: This template is not prepared and supported for Vault/Inventor 2022!**

 ## Screenshots

 ![Sample Inventor](Images/Readme_Inventor.png)